 You smell it.
-You can smell it as soon as you walk in the room.
+You can smell it as soon as you walk into the room.
 You look at your dog and your dog looks at you, you both know – it’s the ears.

-For those of you who don’t know what this is like, cheers.
+For those of you who don’t know what this is like, congratulations.
 For those of you who do, I feel your pain.

 Skin problems, particularly ear infections, are one of the most common issues we see in veterinary practice.
 Itchy, red, scaling, crusty dogs (and cats) are brought in by their owners daily.